-To effectively fight world hunger, an organization must do more than run a soup kitchen.
+To fight world hunger effectively, an organization must do more than run a soup kitchen.
 The American government has discovered that dumping surplus food on a poor country doesn't always eliminate hunger.
-It may even make matters worse.
+It can evenworsen the situation..

 The end result?
 Well, we did feed the little girl.
 But in the process, we threw her family out of what work they had, making her forever dependent on our handouts.

-Free food may occasionally be needed.
-Sometimes just a dollar's worth of vitamin-rich vegetables will save a child's eyesight.
+Free food may sometimes be needed.
+Just a dollar's worth of vitamin-rich vegetables may save a child's eyesight.
 In selected countries around the world, the Church of the Nazarene is involved in free food programs.
-But free food is only part of the answer for those 240 million people who live on the brink of starvation.
+But free food is only part of the answer for tens of millions of people who exist at the very brink of starvation.

 We can make a lasting dent in world hunger only if our dollars are working to accelerate food production in famine-stricken areas themselves.
 Subsistence farmers need to learn about soil conservation, composting, crop rotation, efficient harvesting and storage of crops, proper irrigation, and even how to set up marketing cooperatives.
 As you look through the list of Nazarene missionaries, you'll find some competent agribusiness people there.
 That's one of the reasons I give through the Church of the Nazarene.

 It is also important to remember that malnutrition is more than a problem of the quantity of food.
 It's more than an issue of the number of calories.
 Many times, chronic malnutrition results from an improperly balanced diet.
-Some of your world hunger dollars should be going to help malnourished people find ways to seek to balance their diet.
+Some of your world hunger dollars should be going to help malnourished people find ways to balance their diet.
 That sort of thing has been done, incidentally, by trained Nazarene nutritionists in Haiti.
 That's one of the reasons I give through the Church of the Nazarene.